WeatherLab/fsodoc/source/installation/upgrade_4xx.rst

 		// Handle the failure
 	}

-Or you may leave it to CodeIgniter's default exception handler, which would log the error message and display an error screen if you're running in development mode.
+Or you may leave it to FSO's default exception handler, which would log the error message and display an error screen if you're running in development mode.